DenisGorbachev/playbook-of-programming/README.md

 NOTE: An input of one function may be an output of another function.

 ## Write tests

-1. Get 3 complete input-output samples.
+1. For each output sample:
+  1. Find or write a matching input sample.

-1. Mock external dependencies.
+NOTE: Mock external dependencies.

 ## Write operations

-1. Choose the basic body schema (choose one: iteration, modification, combination, calculation).
+1. If you can write the operations right away, do it.
+1. If you can't write the operations right away:
+  1. Try to find the operations via Google.
+  1. Try to write high-level operations (which will become functions)
+    1. [Choose first matching](#choose-first-matching) basic body schema: `iteration`, `modification`, `combination`, `calculation`.
     1. Choose the higher-level body schema:
       1. Examples:
         1. `getWebsite`
         1. `getProduct` (with feedback loop)

 ## Meta-instructions